XISM: an eXploratory and Interactive Graph Tool to Visualize and Evaluate Semantic Map Models: Introduction

-\begin{itemize} \item We present \textbf{XISM}, an interactive graph-based tool that enables language typologists to construct and refine SMMs in a human-in-the-loop framework. \item We enhance our previous algorithm by introducing an edge-merging mechanism and implementing a graph search strategy guided by typological metrics. \item We conduct both offline evaluations using typological datasets and online user studies to demonstrate the effectiveness and efficiency of our system. \end{itemize}
+\begin{itemize} \item We introduce \textbf{XISM}, an interactive graph-based system that enables language typologists to construct, inspect, and refine SMMs within a human-in-the-loop framework. \item We extend our previous algorithm by incorporating an edge-merging mechanism and implementing a graph search strategy guided by typological evaluation metrics. \item We validate the system through offline experiments on typological datasets and online user studies, demonstrating that XISM is both efficient for model construction and effective for linguistically informed analysis. \end{itemize}